Bijoya Ray: Early life and education

-Bijoya Ray was born as Bijoya Das to Charu Chandra Das, a barrister and Madhuri Devi, younger sister of nationalist leader 'Deshbandhu' C R Das's wife Basanti Devi.
+Bijoya Ray was born as Bijoya Das in Patna to Charu Chandra Das, a barrister and Madhuri Devi, younger sister of nationalist leader 'Deshbandhu' C R Das's wife Basanti Devi.
 She was the youngest of four daughters.
-One of her elder siblings Sati Devi was a well-known singer and musical exponent who worked with Uday Shankar in Almora and at Prithvi Theatre in Bombay and her daughter Ruma Guha Thakurta is a well-known personality in music and the acting world who was formerly married to the legendary singer Kishore Kumar.
+One of her elder siblings Sati Devi was a well-known singer and musical exponent who worked with Uday Shankar in Almora and at Prithvi Theatre in Bombay and her daughter Ruma Guha Thakurta was a well-known personality in music and the acting world who was formerly married to the legendary singer Kishore Kumar.
 Her paternal aunt was Kanak Das (Biswas), an established singer.
 She is also related to Atul Prasad Sen, the legendary Bengali composer, singer, lawyer and philanthropist.

 Bijoya grew up in Patna and was educated in a convent.
 She had a gifted voice and her father wanted to send her to Paris to be trained in soprano and western classical music.
 In 1931, when she was thirteen her father died and she and her mother and sisters had to come to Calcutta to her paternal uncle Prasant Das's house.
 It was here that she met her first cousin Satyajit.
 They were drawn to each other very soon and their common interests were Film and western classical music.
 She graduated from the Jogamaya Devi College, an affiliated undergraduate women's college of the historic University of Calcutta, in Kolkata.
 After graduating, she worked as a teacher at Bethune School and Kamala Girls School, Kolkata and also as a clerk in a government office for a brief time.
 She left her job and went to Bombay to start a film career.